ligurio/luzer/README.md

 The luzer module provides two key functions: `Setup()` and `Fuzz()`.

-`Setup(args, test_one_input, custom_mutator)`
-- `args`: A list of strings: the process arguments to pass to the fuzzer, typically `arg`.
-This argument list may be modified in-place, to remove arguments consumed by the fuzzer.
-See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.
+`Setup(test_one_input, custom_mutator, args)`
-- `test_one_input`: Your fuzzer's entry point.
-Must take a single bytes argument.
+- `test_one_input` is a fuzzer's entry point, it is a function that must take a single bytes argument.
 This will be repeatedly invoked with a single bytes container.
-- `custom_mutator`: Define a custom mutator function (equivalent to `LLVMFuzzerCustomMutator`).
+- `custom_mutator` defines a custom mutator function (equivalent to `LLVMFuzzerCustomMutator`).
 Default is `nil`.
+- `args` is a table with arguments: the process arguments to pass to the fuzzer.
+See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.

 `require_instrument` imports Lua module in the same way as the standard function `require`, but adds module's functions to whitelist used for gathering